taustation-fan/taustation-fan.github.io/README.md

 can be quite effective; they have been omitted from the table above, as well as extremely heavy weapons such as sniper rifles).

+Please [check the armory for more comprehensive weapons recommendations](/armory).

 Be aware that you can only equip weapons and armor of your own [tier](#tiers) or lower, not of higher tiers.